Author

 ... and the wheels

 For a road-trip you need wheels.
 It used to be difficult (and very expensive!) to find a rental company that allowed their vehicles up on the Dalton Highway.
 That is no longer so!
 Alaska 4x4 Rentals gave us a very good deal on a 'MID SUV' for 15 days.
 It is allowed on all maintained roads, including the Dalton and other public gravel roads.
 When we picked it up, it turned out to be a tomato-red Chevy Blazer 2.5L AWD SUV.
 It performed SUPERBLY!!
+We ended up putting 1,980 miles (= 3,188 km) on the clock.

 First the south